Thermadiag/seq/README.md

 -	[containers](docs/containers.md): main module, collection of original containers: double ended vector, tiered-vector, ordered hash map, flat map based on tiered-vector...
 -	[any](docs/any.md): type-erasing polymorphic object wrapper used to build heterogeneous containers, including hash tables and sorted containers.

 seq library is header-only and self-dependent.
-A cmake project is provided for installation and compilation of tests.
+A cmake project is provided for installation and compilation of tests/benchmarks.

 Why C++11 ?
 -----------